bintangphylosophie/Predict-Customer-Personality-to-boost-marketing-campaign-by-using-Machine-Learning/README.md

 # ⚙️ Stage 4: Data Preprocessing
 This stage is focusing on data preprocessing of the dataset transform the data to make it suitable for modeling
 ## 1. **Feature Encoding** 🏷️<br>
-I encode all of our categorical features (strings) using the label encoding method.
-All features have been encoded at the feature extraction stage, given that our features are ordinal data and the majority of machine learning algorithms perform better with numerical data.
+I will manually encode the values for the columns `Education`, `Marital_Simplified`, and `Age_Group` using .map to ensure they are ordered correctly.

 ## 2. **Data Scaling** 🏷️<br>
 Data scaling is the process of transforming feature values within a dataset to ensure they have a uniform range.
-I performed using MinMaxScaler to improve machine learning algorithm performance that will be perform in next stage.
+I performed the numerical features using MinMaxScaler to improve machine learning algorithm performance that will be perform in next stage.

 ## 3. **Feature Selection** 🎯<br>
-Since I am working with categorical features and a classification problem, SelectKBest with chi2 is a great choice because it is: fast, helps remove irrelevant features, works well with encoded categorical data.
-This method is commonly used to reduce dimensionality by keeping only the most relevant features for predictive modeling.
-I only keep top 15 features.

-## 4. **Data Splitting**<br>
-Data splitting is the process of dividing a dataset into different subsets to train, validate, and test a machine learning model.
-The main goal of this stage is to build and evaluate models that can predict the target variable based on the preprocessed data.
-The data splitted into 20% train and 80% test.
+For segmenting customer, there is a method called RFM Analysis, for you want to know deeply about RFM can read this reference : https://www.barilliance.com/rfm-analysis/#:~:text=RFM%20analysis%20is%20a%20data,much%20they've%20spent%20overall .
+- Recency      : Date of Last of Purchases `Recency`
+- Frequency    : Total Number of Orders    `Total_Purchases`
+- Monetization : Total order value         `Total_Amount`
+- Loyalty      : Total campaign accepted   `Total_Campaigns_Accepted`

-Prior to this, the dataset was split into training and testing sets.
-After completing all preprocessing steps, the data is clean and ready for machine learning to predict the target.🤖
+After completing all preprocessing steps, the data is now clean and ready for machine learning to perform customer segmentation through clustering. 🤖

 <br>
 <br>